mozaik-association/mozaik/docs/Distribution-list-module.md

 ## Include filtres

-Within a distribution list, it is possible to add filters that will allow you to find a list of contacts that meet these filters that should be included in the distribution list.
+Within a distribution list, it is possible to add filters that will allow you to find a list of contacts that meet these filters that should be included in the distribution list. filters can be created and saved as a template to be used for other distribution lists.
+Once the different filters are added, it is possible to see the list of all the contacts found by applying the different filters

+/!\ SCREENSHOT/!\

 ## Exclude filters